kn13programmer/kn13programmer/README.md

 ---

 ## 😂 Fun BC Developer Fact
-Sometimes I fix a bug…
+I start a debugging session…
-…and then I open **Event Viewer** just to feel something.
+…and the bug disappears instantly—like it’s scared of me.

 ---